Marathon course-cutting: Notable incidents

 In October 1979, Rosie Ruiz rode the New York City Subway during the New York City Marathon.
-In doing so, she qualified for the April 1980 Boston Marathon, where she appeared to have won the women's race in a course record time: after it was discovered she had only run the last half-mile (800m) of the race, her medal was revoked and her result deleted from the records; in any case, the discovery that Ruiz had cut the course in New York would have been enough to automatically disqualify her from Boston.
+In doing so, she qualified for the April 1980 Boston Marathon, where she appeared to have won the women's race in a course record time.
+After it was discovered she had only run the last half-mile (800m) of the race, her medal was revoked and her result deleted from the records; in any case, the discovery that Ruiz had cut the course in New York would have been enough to automatically disqualify her from Boston.

 In 2007, Roberto Madrazo, a Mexican presidential candidate in 2006, had his results in the Berlin Marathon deleted after his timing chip revealed Madrazo had skipped two checkpoints on the course, and had covered one nine-mile segment in 21 minutes (far faster than world record speed for such a distance).

+In the 2023 Mexico City Marathon, 11,000 runners, or a third of entrants, were disqualified for course cutting.
+Tracking data showed that thousands of participants had not passed some of the checkpoints.
+Some participants reported that the trackers were faulty and did not register.
+In the 2017 edition, 6,000 runners were also expelled for not running the entire distance.

+In July 2024, Syed Saddiq, a Malaysian member of parliament, had his results in the 113 Triathlon Desaru 2024 deleted after it was found that it was not humanly possible for him to have completed the bicycle segment as claimed.
+In addition, he had run the 200 km distance from his Muar constituency to the Malaysian House of Parliament across four states barely a week earlier.